 The role of a police consultant may also revolve around police training.
 A forensic psychologist may work with the department to teach police officers better measures to handle individuals with mental health conditions or stressful situations.
 The goal of training with a psychologist is to teach police proper measures to deescalate a situation.

 Forensic psychology degrees allow students to focus on a variety of career opportunities.
 Students can work directly in the court system or can focus on working directly with police officers.
 Alternatively, they can work with victims or federal agencies.
-The variety of options ensure that students can find something that appeals to their personal interests and goals.
+The variety of options ensures that students can find something that appeals to their personal interests and goals.